countravioli/react-component-infinite-scroll/README.md

-# Infinite Scrolling React Component
+# Infinite Scroll React Component

 This is a simple React Component for a Infinite Scrolling Page.